FAQs

 Is there a Facilitation Guide?

-Our new Facilitator's Guide will be available in September!
-For reference, the old version of the Facilitation Guide is available for download on the course platform and through the MyNACCHO platform.
-Just create your free account.
-Additionally, page-specific content from the Facilitation Guide is available via a ‘dropdown’ at the top of each course’s page.
-This only viewable if you are signed into the course as a ‘group leader’.
+Our Facilitator's Guide is available to download on MyNACCHO for free.
+Just create a free MyNACCHO account.
+Additionally, the Facilitator's Guide is viewable on the Dashboard page if you are signed into the course as a ‘group leader’.
 The guide includes an overview of the course content, tips on how to facilitate social justice dialogues, suggested activities, sample worksheets and more.

-Does the Roots of Health Inequity Course offer CEU credits?
+Does the Roots of Health Inequity offer CEU credits?

-We are currently looking into accreditation for the course to be able to offer CEU credits.
+We are currently looking into accreditation for the courses to be able to offer CEU credits.

-What support will be provided along with the new course?
+What support will be provided along with the new Roots?

 Where can I learn more?